tangollama/cis411_lab0/labreports/LAB_tannerstern.md

 # Step 1: Fork this repository
 - The URL of my forked repository: https://github.com/tannerstern/cis411_lab0
 ![Fork Diagram](../assets/step1_diagram.png "Fork Diagram")
-- My diagram of what my fork precisely and conceptually represents
+- The accompanying diagram of what my fork precisely and conceptually represents
   - Forking a repository makes a distinct duplicate repository from the original repository
   - My repository and another student's repository and distinct
   - The two repositories (tangollama's and my own) will not be merged